Cornwall Railway: General description

-Controversy over the route
+Controversy

 At first the promoters wanted the most direct route to London, even if that meant building a line all the way there, bypassing important towns in Cornwall and Devon.
 Before the interested parties could raise the money and get parliamentary authority for their line, the Government actually removed the bulk of the packet trade to Southampton, so that most of the income for any new line was removed.
 Some interests continued to press for the best line to London, hoping that the packet trade would return; if necessary they would link with another new railway, but the huge cost of this proved impossible to raise.

-A more practical scheme running to Plymouth gradually took priority, and at first the trains were to cross the Hamoaze, the body of water at the mouth of the River Tamar on a steam ferry.
+A more practical scheme running to Plymouth gradually took priority and, at first, the trains were to cross the Hamoaze, the body of water at the mouth of the River Tamar on a steam ferry.
 This was shown to be unrealistic, and Isambard Kingdom Brunel was called in to resolve the difficulty.
 He designed the bridge over the River Tamar at Saltash, the Royal Albert Bridge: when it was built it was the most prodigious engineering feat in the world.
 He also improved the details of the route elsewhere.
 By reaching Plymouth, the company could connect with the South Devon Railway and on to London over the Bristol and Exeter railway and the Great Western Railway.
 The line was built on the broad gauge.

 Deprived of the lucrative packet trade, the promoters now discovered that it was impossible to raise the money needed to build the line, and there was considerable delay until the economy of the country improved.
 The object of linking Falmouth to London was quietly dropped, and the line was built from Truro to Plymouth.
 At Truro another railway, the West Cornwall Railway, fed in, linking Penzance to the network.
 Falmouth was much later connected too, but only by a branch line.